BurnOutTrader/fund-forge/ff_standard_lib/src/server_features/README.md

 If you want to add a new DataVendor or Brokerage feature, like `get_example_data()`.

 You will need to create a new `DataServerRequest` and `DataServerResponse`.
+You will need to know if your request is blocking (requesting an object you need to continue a function) or non-blocking (like requesting a data stream to start)

+#### Blocking
 We create a one shot and send the Callback message with the one shot attached.
 - Notice that this enum variant has a callback_id field, you will need the same field.
 - You will need to add a matching statement to the `DataServerRequest` and `DataServerResponse`. implementations of `fn callback_id()` this allows the engine determine if the requests and response are callbacks.

-The callback_id will not be set in your function, but you need the field, just set the callback_id to 0 in your function.
+- The callback_id will not be set in your function, but you need the field, just set the callback_id to 0 in your function.
 After we send the request we wait for the response on the receiver and handle however we need.
+You won't need to do anything with the client handlers, since it will return the data to your oneshot receiver as soon as it arrives.

+However, you will then need to complete a matching statement for the server logic in ff_data_server handle_client function so the server knows what to do with the request type.
 ```rust
 impl Symbol {
     pub async fn tick_size(&self) -> Result<Price, FundForgeError> {